Traditional Plant-Based Cooking

 A blue and white patterned plate with vegan coq au vin served with mashed potatoes and green beans, bread rolls to side with salt and pepper shakers.

-This vegan take on the classic French coq au vin features juicy mushrooms, sweet melt-in-the-mouth shallots, roasted herby-tomato cauliflower steaks, and a deep, rich, savoury, glossy sauce that will have you preparing this dish many, many more times!
-Not a fan of cauliflower?
-Scroll down for cauliflower alternatives or simply prepare the sauce and enjoy along with a big bowl of mashed potatoes and a big spoon!
-Yum!
+This vegan take on the classic French coq au vin features juicy mushrooms, sweet melt-in-the-mouth shallots, roasted herby-tomato cauliflower steaks, and a rich, savoury, glossy stew.
+If preferred you can replace the cauliflower with Portobello mushrooms, vegan chicken steaks, or large broccoli florets.
+Alternatively, you can just prepare the rich mushroom and shallot sauce and enjoy it spooned over a big bowl of mashed potatoes.

 Jump to: